Bruxisum | Teeth Grinding Oregon City OR

 Bruxism, or grinding your teeth, commonly occurs with most people at some point in their lives.
 The two main characteristics of this condition are grinding the teeth and clenching of the jaw.
 These actions usually occur during a person’s sleeping hours, but occasionally they occur during the day.

 Bruxism is one of the most common known sleep disorders.
 Chewing is a neuromuscular activity controlled by a subconscious process, but more highly controlled by the brain.
 During sleep, the subconscious process may become active while the higher control is inactive (asleep), resulting in bruxism.
-The most common symptoms are earaches and headaches, depression, eating disorders, anxiety, and chronic stress.
+The most common symptoms are earaches and headaches, tooth or jaw pain, anxiety, and chronic stress.

 The frequency and severity of the condition can be assessed during your dental visit and a plan of treatment can be determined.